- Postgraduate Certificate Specific Learning Difficulties / Dyslexia

 Each academic module is coursework-assessed (7,500 words per 30 credit module).

-There will also be additional requirements for those choosing to apply for professional accreditation; this work will consist of assessing, planning and teaching 20 lessons and will be assessed using a mixture of observations, a professional practice portfolio, and one practice diagnostic case study.
+There will also be additional requirements for those choosing to apply for professional accreditation; this work will consist of assessing, planning, and teaching 20 lessons.
+Assessment for this will include a mixture of observations, a professional practice portfolio, and one practice diagnostic case study.

 Modules are delivered as a mixture of twilight, daytime and weekend sessions to accommodate study and employment.

 Many sessions are led by the Course Leader, who is a specialist in the academic and practical aspects of SpLD/Dyslexia.
-Others are delivered by visiting tutors with particular areas of expertise.
+Some sessions are delivered by visiting tutors with particular areas of expertise.
 Individual tutorial support is offered, alongside valuable opportunities for extended discussion with tutors and colleagues.

-If you decide to undertake the additional professional practice elements, you will be allocated an experienced professional practice tutor who will observe and advise you as you develop your specialist teaching skills.
+If you decide to undertake the additional professional practice elements, you'll be allocated an experienced professional practice tutor who will observe and advise you as you develop your specialist teaching skills.

 "I am now tutoring and I feel confident - even with my dyslexia - to go out and support others.
 Helping a young person to understand and embrace their learning differences and then enabling them to experience learning success is proving very rewarding and I'm loving it!"Student feedback